 4).
 Include clear returns info in packaging

 Many retailers may believe that making returns harder will reduce the overall number, but this isn’t the case.
-It’s possible that customers will, in fact, be annoyed by the process that they won’t shop with you again.
+It’s possible that customers will get annoyed at the process and won’t shop with you again.

 The best advice is to provide a seamless customer experience.
-Make it easy for your customers and they will get to trust your service, giving them the confidence to use you again and again.
+Make it easy for your customers, and they will trust your service, giving them the confidence to use you again.